Tempurturtul/fcc-twitch-streamers/README.md

 # Twitch Streamers - Angular Refactor

 This is an incomplete but functional AngularJS refactor of the [Twitch Streamers project](https://github.com/Tempurturtul/fcc-twitch-streamers).
+In addition to using AngularJS, this refactor adds the ability to modify which streamers are listed and includes a greater range of information on each streamer.

 ## Quickstart